zeh/usfxr/README.md

 It is a Unity-compatible C# port of Thomas Vian's [as3sfxr](https://code.google.com/p/as3sfxr/), which itself is an ActionScript 3 port of Tomas Pettersson's [sfxr](http://www.drpetter.se/project_sfxr.html).

+[This video](https://vimeo.com/15769163) explains the ideas behind as3sfxr much better than I can describe it here.

 Despite my name not being Thomas or a variant of it, I found myself wishing for a (free) library to procedurally generate audio inside Unity in real time, and usfxr is the result.